showrov4g/problem-solving-with-TS/README.md

 };
 ```

-Now, if we write:
+Now if we write:

 ```ts
 type PersonKeys = keyof Person;
 ```

-TypeScript will evaluate this to:
+TypeScript will infer:

 ```ts
 // PersonKeys will have the value: "name" | "age" | "isStudent"